 Select the target integration (data which needs to be synced) and click on ‘next’.

-Now, it will ask the time-duration to keep the data from the source file which we made ready.
-This data gets saved on SyncSpider for 1 day so that no issue arises.
-After one day, the data gets deleted automatically.
-You don’t need to make any changes in it.
-Click ‘next’.
+Once the previous step is done, you will be prompted to choose for how long the data from the source file we made gets saved on SyncSpider.
+After that time expires, the data gets deleted automatically.
+The default is one day.
+You don’t need to make any changes to it.
+Click “next”.

 Now, it will ask about the unique identifier for Freshsales.
-It could be contact id or email id.
-Select the suitable one.
+It could be a contact id or email id.
+Select a suitable one.
 In most of the cases, email id would be better as they are unique.
 Click ‘next’.

-Go back to the local SyncSpider app and click on ‘full sync now’.
-Now, go back to the web app, refresh the page, start the task and it will get executed.
+Afterward, go back to the SyncSpider web app, refresh the page, start the task, and it will get executed.

 We need to disable the custom template created for the previous integration.
 Go to the web app of SyncSpider and disable the previously created template temporarily.